Impress your family and friends with this lip-smacking, homemade Chicken Francaise. So effortless, you’ll have it on regular rotation.

 - Always wash your hands well after handling raw chicken.
 This should be done between steps to avoid cross-contamination.

-- Keep the heat at a constant, high temperature otherwise, the flour will absorb the oil and get soggy.
+- Keep the heat at a constant, medium high temperature; otherwise, the flour will absorb the oil and get soggy.

 Receive new recipes & dinner ideas straight to your inbox!